OUR BOOKING TERMS

-7.5 How long do I have to change my mind?
+7.5.
+How long do I have to change my mind?
 You have 14 days after the day we email you to confirm your booking.
-However, once we have provided the services you cannot change your mind, even if the period is still running.
-If you cancel after we have started to provide the services, you must pay us for the services provided up until the time you tell us that you have changed your mind.
+However, once we have begun to provide the services you cannot change your mind, even if the period is still running.
+If you cancel after we have started to provide the services, but within the 14 days, you must pay us for the services provided up until the time you tell us that you have changed your mind.

 8. HOW TO END THE CONTRACT WITH US (INCLUDING IF YOU HAVE CHANGED YOUR MIND)